-If you have no experience in lifting weights, taking your first step and getting started can seem intimidating.
+Whether you’re new to the gym, or have no experience lifting weights, taking your first step and getting started can seem intimidating.
 However, with some guidance and a few handy tips, you’ll soon find that weight training is nowhere near as scary as you thought.
 Not only does it have plenty of health benefits, but it’s fun and satisfying as you follow your progress and see what your body is capable of.

 Why should I lift weights?

 - It builds a stronger heart, reducing your resting blood pressure and improving your blood flow.